Arbitral Tribunal Declares 2023 Gift Deeds Void, Directs Transfer of Residential Properties and Awards ₹8.65 Lakh Costs to Claimant

 Read Also Axis Bank Liable For Refusing Demonetised Deposit: NCDRC Awards ₹3.19 Crore

-Representation by The Law Suits: The Claimant was represented by Adv.
+The Claimant was represented by Adv.
 Sulaiman Bhimani and Adv.
-Sharon from The Law Suits, who successfully secured complete relief including cancellation of Gift Deeds, enforcement of the Family Settlement, transfer of property rights, and award of costs.
+Sharon Fernandez of The Law Suits, who successfully secured complete relief including cancellation of Gift Deeds, enforcement of the Family Settlement, transfer of property rights, and award of costs.

-Conclusion; The arbitral award brings finality to a long-standing family dispute by enforcing the agreed settlement and nullifying inconsistent transfers.
+The arbitral award brings finality to a long-standing family dispute by enforcing the agreed settlement and nullifying inconsistent transfers.
 It serves as a strong precedent for property disputes involving family arrangements and reinforces the importance of honouring binding agreements within families.

 Contact